 In the Middle Ages, pigs were driven to acorn-fed forests in the Hudewald.
 There are still contemporary witnesses from this practice in Ivenack (Mecklenburg).
 The oldest of these oaks are over 1200 years old.
 You were already standing at the time of Charlemagne.

-Today the fruits of trees seem to be gaining in importance again, especially for health-conscious people.
-Apples, walnuts and cherries are complemented with mangoes, almonds and avocados.
+Today, the fruits of trees seem to be becoming more important again - especially for health-conscious people.
+Apples, walnuts and cherries are now supplemented with mangoes, almonds and avocados.

 Still popular and known today are: maple syrup, elderberry syrup, birch sap, acorn coffee, hazelnut pesto and linden blossom tea.
 Most people no longer have their own trees, but buy the nuts and fruits.